adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 1. Sign In with Google
 2. Email and Password

-- We will have to create two files in the root of our project
+We will have to create two files in the root of our project:

 1. auth.config.ts